Wi-Fi by eduroam

 The UFV Alert emergency notification system keeps the UFV community informed in emergency situations, weather closures or power outages.
 It is used to provide a secure and safe campus for UFV students, employees, and visitors.

 Sign up for UFV alerts to receive important information and instructions during an emergency or severe weather event.

 eRooms are classrooms that include the following special technical equipment:

 Please visit the room bookings page on the Office of the Registrar website to reserve an eRoom.

 Please visit ETS to view an instructional video on how to use eRoom technology.

-ETS (Educational Technology Services) provides UFV’s students with a variety of easily accessible educational technologies, equipment, and services for enhancing their teaching and learning.
-You may rent audio and video equipment through ETS.
+Teaching and Learning provides UFV’s students with a variety of easily accessible educational technologies, equipment, and services for enhancing their teaching and learning.
+You may rent audio and video equipment through TLC.